ArnaudBuchholz/reserve/docs/README.md

 ## Helpers

-REserve also offers some helpers to simplify implementations :
+REserve offers some helpers to simplify implementations :
 * [`log`](log.md) to handle and output server logs
 * [`body`](body.md) to read a request body
 * [`send`](send.md) to build a response